Victor, Colorado: Museums and other points of interest

 Victor also lies along the Gold Belt Tour National Scenic and Historic Byway.

 Arts festival

 "Victor Celebrates the Arts" is a judged painting contest held on Labor Day weekend, which began in 2000.

 Photography book

 A 2015 book, City of Mines, by Anderson & Low (ISBN 978-1907893773), depicts the buildings and scenery around the town without showing the people.

+World Record Home Run Distance Attempt

+In 2022, youtubers The Baseball Bat Bros attempted to break the Guinness World Record for Longest home run hit, set by Babe Ruth in 1921 with a verified measurement of 575 feet.
+The attempt was made at The Gold Bowl baseball and soccer field.
+Victor, having one of the highest elevations in the United States was an ideal location as thinner air at high elevations creates less drag on a traveling baseball than at lower elevations, thus allowing it to travel farther in the air.
+Various high school, college, and former professional baseball players were invited to attempt to break the record but none were successful with elevated land beyond the outfield and unfavorable winds likely spoiling the attempts.
+The longest home run hit on the day was an estimated 534 feet.

 Education

-Students are served by the Cripple Creek-Victor High School.
+Students are served by the Cripple Creek-Victor School District RE-1.
+This district operates Cripple Creek-Victor Junior/Senior High School.